faithward/faithward/README.md

 [![MasterHead](header.png)](github.com/faithward/README.md)

 ### 💻 I've been coding for 4+ years now and love the puzzles that come along with it.
 I use technology to communicate ideas and create socially-aware solutions.
-I hope to contribute to more community-driven projects 🫂
+I hope to contribute to more community-driven projects for the greater good 🫂

 **🛠️ Comfortable working with:**
 - HTML/CSS and Bootstrap